 - Motorcycle is street-legal.

-- Motorcycle is currently licensed and insured (proof of insurance must be shown to instructor).
-By using their own motorcycle the student is liable for any injury or damage to other students or equipment.
+- Motorcycle is currently licensed and insured (proof of insurance and registration must be shown to instructor).
+By using their own motorcycle, the student is liable for any injury or damage to other students or equipment.

-After approval the student may then use their motorcycle in the class after a successful inspection and approval by the MO instructor prior to the first riding exercise.
-Download your inspection form HERE.
+After approval, the student may then use their motorcycle in the class after a successful inspection and approval by the MO instructor prior to the first riding exercise.
+Download the Personal Vehicle Inspection Form, complete and bring with you to class.

 Motorcycle Ohio does NOT provide scooters to ride during the riding portions of our courses.

-Please note that three-wheeled scooters are not allowed in MO BRS/BRS-RR courses.
+Please note that three-wheeled scooters are not permitted in MO BRS/BRS-RR/BRS-2 courses.

 In certain situations students may be able to use their own scooter.
 Please refer to the below process to initiate your request.